How Do You Take Care Of A Potted Japanese Maple?

 Pruning potted Japanese maple

-Potted Japanese maples need almost no pruning because they are usually compact in size and have a small annual growth rate.
+Potted Japanese maples need almost no pruning because they are usually compact and have a small annual growth rate.

-Sometimes it is necessary to remove branches that intertwine and suppress each other.
-In this case, remove one of the branches that are intertwined as close to the trunk as possible.
+Sometimes, removing branches that intertwine and suppress each other is necessary.
+In this case, remove one of the intertwined branches as close to the trunk as possible.

 Read more: How Do You Winterize A Potted Japanese Maple Tree?